Kadim Al Sahir: Biography

 Al Sahir was born in Mosul, Iraq on September 12, 1957, to a Sunni father and a Shia mother from Najaf.
 His father lived in Baghdad but was a Samarra native from the tribe of Darraj.
 Kadhem Al Sahir grew up and spent a large part of his life in Al-Hurrya neighborhood in Baghdad.

 Apart from his mother, Al Sahir's family were never supportive of his direction in becoming a musician.
 They had no faith in him that he would become successful, and instead wanted him to become a doctor or a lawyer.
-Saher's brother once took him to different places where people usually sang, and told him it's your choice to sing a respectful way or you can choose to do it the bad way.
-He said that the only way to achieve success is if you respect your music and respect yourself.
+Al Sahir's brother once took him to different places where people usually sang, and told him it was his choice to sing in a respectful way, or he could choose to do it the bad way.
+He said that the only way to achieve success is for one to respect his music and respect himself.

-Al Sahir left Iraq in the early 90s after the Gulf War.
+Al Sahir left Iraq in the early 1990s after the Gulf War.
 He did not have a permanent residence and frequently moved, mainly between Cairo, Dubai, Beirut, and Paris, though as of 2022 he settled with his family in Rabat, Morocco.
 He has two sons, Wisam and Omar Al Sahir, both of them married.
 Kadim is also a grandfather to Wisam's daughter Sana.

 In February 2019, Kadim officially asked to change his last name from Al Samarai to Al Sahir.